Playbooks Overview¶

 Basic Structure¶

-from opensoar import playbook, action
+from opensoar import playbook, action, resolve_current_alert

 import asyncio